 The image also points to the movement’s ideology.
 The coalition promotes a multicultural society and supports the rights of sexual minorities, migration, and the integration of immigrants into Finnish society.

-The logo’s blue and light blue colors correspond to the natural appearance of the cornflower and are shades representing the coalition parties.
+The logo’s blue and light blue colors correspond to the natural appearance of the cornflower and represent the shades of the coalition parties.

 Below the image is a large “Kokoomus” inscription translated from Finnish as “coalition.”